Standard Picture Book – Part 1

 (Genesis 1:2)

-Like Genesis 1:1, the verse of Genesis 1:2 seems to cover multiple events.
-In Genesis 1:2 we have the earth being formless and empty and then having darkness over the face of the deep.
-The earth being formless and empty is in harmony with the current scientific consensus that the earth formed due to gravity causing the dust and gas particles to go through the accretion process.
+Like Genesis 1:1, the verse of Genesis 1:2 seems to cover more than one event.
+The first event in Genesis 1:2 is that the earth is formless and empty.
+The earth being formless and void is in harmony with the current scientific consensus that the earth formed from gas and dust and electrostatic and then gravitational forces.

 The Bible says...